abcdegon/hackmac/README.md

-# hackmal
+# hackmac
-Some tools to be used
+Some tools to be used for different security purposes.